 Preliminary mine planning has been applied to the resource block models.
 Metals of economic interest include silver, lead, zinc, and gold for all properties except Bellekeno where the block model does not include estimates for the gold grade.
-Inferred Mineral Resources form the basis of approximately 2% of the "potentially mineable tonnes".
+Inferred Mineral Resources form the basis of approximately 2% of the Indicated and Inferred Mineral Resources included in the conceptual mine plan of this PEA.